mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

     --ring_size arg              size of example ring
     --examples arg               number of examples to parse --daemon                     read data from port 26542
+    --foreground                 in daemon mode, do not fork and run vw process in the foreground
     --port arg                   port to listen on
     --num_children arg (=10)     number of children for persistent daemon mode